gem/oq-engine/doc/installing/server.md

 # Enable authentication
 LOCKDOWN = True

-#Static Folder
+# Static Folder
 STATIC_ROOT = '/var/www/webui'
 ```

-After the creation of the files perform the same steps of the package installation to setup the environment with root user
+After the creation of the files, please perform the same steps of the package installation to set up the environment with the user root.

 ##### Groups support